wjakob/nanobind/docs/api_extra.rst

 ^^^^^^^^^^

-Nanobind uses the `DLPack <https://github.com/dmlc/dlpack>`_ ABI to represent metadata about tensors (even when they are exchanged using the buffer protocol).
+Nanobind uses the `DLPack <https://github.com/dmlc/dlpack>`_ ABI to represent metadata describing n-dimensional arrays (even when they are exchanged using the buffer protocol).
 Relevant data structures are located in the ``nanobind::dlpack`` sub-namespace.

 .. cpp:enum-class:: dlpack::dtype_code : uint8_t

-   This enumeration characterizes the elementary format of tensor values regardless of their bit depth.
+   This enumeration characterizes the elementary array data type regardless of bit depth.

    .. cpp:enumerator:: Int = 0